 Install the Docker Images

-Basically, while we configure the selenium grid (without Docker), we also need to configure selenium hub and nodes (browsers).
+While we configure the Selenium grid (without Docker), we also need to configure Selenium hub and nodes (browsers).

-Like normal grid when we configure selenium grid with the Docker we have to install the hub and browser nodes into our Docker container and later, we can start the hub and nodes from that Docker container.
+Like a normal grid when we configure the Selenium grid with the Docker we have to install the hub and browser nodes into our Docker container and later, we can start the hub and nodes from that Docker container.

 Hence the first thing is to install the hub and node images into the Docker.